catsec/scrambler/README.md

 Additionally, while I use state-of-the-art algorithms (SHA-3, Argon2id), they may become vulnerable over time.
 Wallet backups are meant to last for years, so extra caution is necessary.

-##Can I save my generated scrambled word list on the cloud?
+## Can I save my generated scrambled word list on the cloud?

 I wouldn’t advise it.
-Always use multiple layers of protection.
+Always use multiple layers of protection:

 Store it on a USB stick, place it in a safe, or both.
 After all, it’s your money at stake.

-##How can I be sure you’re not stealing my wallet?
+## How can I be sure you’re not stealing my wallet?

 You can’t!
 Don’t trust me, and don’t trust anyone else either.

 Review the code if you’re able to, and always use an air-gapped machine.
 Wipe it clean after use!

-##All this security advice seems excessive: air-gapped machines, wiping everything clean...
+## All this security advice seems excessive: air-gapped machines, wiping everything clean...

 No, it’s not excessive.